Using your mobile phone while travelling

 There are hundreds - maybe even thousands! - of apps for travellers, using both Android and Apple phones.
 You can search on your app store and download some before you go to save on data costs.
 Some useful apps include:

-You can find out more about downloading and installing apps in the Useful apps courses.
+You can find out more about downloading and installing apps in the All about apps course.

 How time and weather work on your mobile phone